 Phone numbers are often used to identify duplicate contacts and duplicate accounts in CRMs.

 It makes sense.
 A contact with two duplicate records would be likely to have entered the same phone number for both.
-Additionally, organizations are unlikely to change their mainline phone numbers often, so that can serve as a reliable field for duplicate detection.
+Additionally, organizations are unlikely to change their mainline numbers often, so that can serve as a reliable field for duplicate detection.

 However, there are some problems with using phone numbers as a primary field for this purpose.